Bob Etherington Limited Admissions Policy Statement

 If there is cause to continue with the complaint or appeal the applicant should put forward their complaint or appeal through BE Ltd formal Complaints Procedure, available upon request from the Secretary.

-Confidentiality [QAA Indicator 2] The Admissions Office is not in the position to share applicant’s personal details with a third party, unless we receive confirmation from the applicant in writing.
+Confidentiality [QAA Indicator 2] The Admissions Office is not in the position to share the applicant’s personal details with a third party, unless we receive confirmation from the applicant in writing.

 All application data is treated in strict confidence and is shared between the applicant, the Admissions Officer and admissions staff within the appropriate School and Department involved in admissions processes.
 All application data is stored centrally in the Admissions Office.
 Application data of successful applicants forms the basis of the student record.